• Skip to primary navigation

 How to Make Brine for Turkey

 What is brining?
-In this post, we will talk about what meats you normally brine, how brining works, and why you would want to brine your Thanksgiving turkey.
+This post will discuss what meats you normally brine, how brining works, and why you would want to brine your Thanksgiving turkey.
 (Spoiler alert, it’s because it makes it turn out fabulously every time!)

 I will also share a 2-ingredient basic brine recipe and tips on making it even more flavorful and wonderful so that your bird can taste incredible while turning out incredibly tender.